feature-hub/feature-hub/README.md

 - Micro frontends that are incompatible with the integration environment should fail early, and not just when the user interacts with the specific incompatible feature.
-- The composition of micro frontends should be possible without deployment of the integration environment.
+- It should be possible to compose micro frontends without deployment of the integration environment.

 In this implementation, a micro frontend is referred to as a **Feature App**.